panyam/onering/docs/Design.md

 There are a couple of problems with this:

-1. First we are clutterning our API definition with http specific details.
+1. First we are cluttering our API definition with http specific details.
 If we ever need to describe a different transport or content type (or encoding) we would have to add a ton more annotations at which point this becomes an exercise in annotation organization.
 2. The annotations themselves can actually be typed instead of being a bunch of arbitrary (and worse - untyped) KV pairs.
 3. The "$" notation is clunky again.
 It seems like a code smell introduced to do bindings and introduce "expressions" inline.